Search Analytics Report

 example.com/mypagewith a mobile-friendly version at

 rel=”alternate”tag), the desktop URL

 example.com/mypagemight be displayed in search results for both desktop and mobile searches, but the underlying link will be different, depending on whether the search is from a desktop or mobile device.
 On a desktop, the link will point to the desktop page; On a mobile device, the link will point to the mobile page, which is called a skip redirect.
 The impression and click is counted toward the true target of the link, either the desktop or the mobile page.

 - For an app property, an impression or a click is only counted towards your property if the displayed result link opens your app on the user's device; it is not counted if the displayed link points to the website, or to an "install the app" result.

-If you group, filter, or compare by page, all metrics in the report are aggregated by page; otherwise, all metrics are aggregated by site.
+If you group, filter, or compare by page or search appearance, all metrics in the report are aggregated by page; otherwise, all metrics are aggregated by site.

-- For impressions, if a site appears twice on a search results page when aggregating by site, it counts as a single impression; if grouping by page, each unique page is counted separately.
+- For impressions, if a site appears twice on a search results page when aggregating by site, it counts as a single impression; if grouping by page or search appearance, each unique page is counted separately.

 - For clicks, if a site appears twice in search results when grouped by site, and the user clicks on one link, backs up, then clicks the other link, it counts as a single click, since the final destination is the same site.

-- For position, when aggregating by site, the topmost position of your property in search results is reported; when grouped by page, the topmost position of the page in search results is reported.
+- For position, when aggregating by site, the topmost position of your property in search results is reported; when grouped by page or search appearance, the topmost position of the page in search results is reported.

 When aggregating data by site, the site is the true target of the search results link, which might not be the same as the displayed URL, as determined by Google's skip redirect behavior.